 - The requester's relationship to the voter; and,

 Who can pick up a vote-by-mail ballot?

 The voter may pick up or have his or her vote-by-mail ballot delivered at any time the absentee ballot becomes available.
 A designee for the voter may also pick up the ballot for the voter but the earliest that a designee can pick up another voter’s ballot is 5 days before Election Day.
-A designee is limited to picking up 2 absentee ballots per election (not including his or her own ballot and ballots for members of his or her immediate family).
+A designee is limited to picking up 2 vote-by-mail ballots per election (not including his or her own ballot and ballots for members of his or her immediate family).
 The designee must submit a completed Affidavit to Pick-up a Vote-By-Mail Ballot for a Voter which includes the written authorization from the voter.
 If the voter did not already request a ballot, the Affidavit must be accompanied by a request.